-This will install all necessary files for Orchid Fusion VMS and the Orchid Fusion VMS service.
-By default, the service will not be started.
-(For details on working with the service, please refer to the How to Manage the Orchid Fusion VMS Service section.)
+This will install all necessary files for Orchid Fusion VMS and the Orchid Fusion VMS services.
+By default, the services will not be started.
+(For details on working with the services, please refer to the How to Manage the Orchid Fusion VMS Services section.)